Connecting the electricity grids

 The connection will link the electricity substation located in Knockraha (in East Cork, Ireland) to the substation in La Martyre (Finistère).
 Recognised as a Project of Common Interest (PCI) by the European Union, the Celtic Interconnector project responds to European challenges regarding energy transition and addresses climate change by facilitating progress towards a low-carbon electricity mix.
 It will contribute to more secure, more sustainable and better priced electricity.

 The Celtic Interconnector project consists of a 575 km high voltage direct and alternating current connection between the French (La Martyre) and Irish (East Cork) electrical networks.

-EirGrid and RTE are committed to protecting and respecting communities and the environment affected by the interconnector in each country.
+EirGrid and Réseau de Transport d’Électricité (RTE) are committed to protecting and respecting communities and the environment affected by the interconnector both at sea and on land.
 They are also committed to preserving the natural environment.
 EirGrid and RTE have appointed specialist firms to carry out specific environmental analyses, including ecological assessments, for the future connection and the converter stations.
-EirGrid and RTE are working with local stakeholders and associations to carry out these environmental studies which will provide clarification on the project and assist with the development of a specific route while protecting the flora and fauna and any areas of environmental concern.
-Environmental issues identified during the studies will be the subject of an environmental impact assessment.
+EirGrid and RTE are working with stakeholders and associations in affected areas to carry out these environmental studies which will provide clarification on the project and assist with the development of a specific route while protecting the biodiversity and any areas of environmental concern.
+Environmental issues identified during the studies will be the subject of careful consideration.
 Mitigation measures such as avoidance, reduction and compensation measures will be specified to further reduce any environmental impacts.